Upper Austria: Modern era

-In 1918 after the collapse of Austria-Hungary, the name Oberösterreich was used to describe the province of the new Austria.
-After Austria was annexed by Adolf Hitler, the Nazi dictator, who had been born in the Upper Austrian town of Braunau am Inn and raised in Upper Austria, Upper Austria became Reichsgau Oberdonau, although this also included the southern part of the Sudetenland, annexed from Czechoslovakia, and a small part of Styria.
+After the collapse of Austria-Hungary in 1918, the term Upper Austria (Oberösterreich) was officially adopted as the new name for the province, within the new Republic of Austria.
+After Austria was annexed by the Nazi Germany, that was headed by Adolf Hitler, the Nazi dictator who had been born in the Upper Austrian town of Braunau am Inn, Upper Austria became Reichsgau Oberdonau, although this also included the southern part of the Sudetenland, annexed from Czechoslovakia, and a small part of Styria.
 In 1945, Upper Austria was partitioned between the American zone to the south and the Soviet zone to the north.

 Industry

-Today Upper Austria is Austria's leading industrial region.
+Today, Upper Austria is Austria's leading industrial region.
 As of 2009, it accounted for approximately a quarter of the country's exports.